Transfer Photos from iPhone to Computer

 You can easily transfer Photos from your iPhone to your computer, and the process is very similar whether you are on a Mac or PC.
 The Mac treats the iPhone like a digital camera, and Windows can treat the iPhone as either a digital camera or a file system, depending on how the photos are accessed.
 Regardless of what OS you are using, to get started you will need your iPhone, the included USB cable, and a computer to plug the device into.

-In almost all cases, the fastest and simplest way to copy pictures from an iPhone to a Mac is with Image Capture and Preview.
-We’ll discuss how with both apps:
+For Mac OS X, the fastest and simplest way to copy pictures from an iPhone to a Mac is with Image Capture and Preview.
+We’ll discuss how with both apps.

-Using Image Capture to Import Photos in OS X
+Using Image Capture to Import Photos in Mac OS X

 - Open Image Capture from the /Applications/ directory (or through Launchpad)